 While tomato plants do need light to grow, excessive light won’t help to ripen the fruit any faster.
 So, don’t remove the leaves and branches to try to give the fruit more exposure to sunlight.

-Not only is this unnecessary, it may be harmful!
-For one thing, too much sunlight will heat up tomatoes, especially at the top of the fruit.
+Not only is this unnecessary, but it may be harmful!
+For one thing, too much sunlight will heat up tomatoes, especially the top part of the fruit that is most exposed.

 One sign of uneven ripening is the classic green or yellow shoulders that appear on the top of your tomatoes.
 You can learn more about uneven ripening of tomatoes in this article from the Colorado State University Extension.

-Although fertile soil is important for the growth of tomato plants, you won’t be able to speed up the ripening process by adding fertilizer.
+Although moist, fertile soil is important for the growth of tomato plants, you won’t be able to speed up the ripening process by adding water or fertilizer.

 For the most part, you just need to be patient and wait for your tomatoes to ripen.
 This is especially true for slower-maturing varieties.